-This is one of those overly mentioned points and it’s not without reason!
-Food with too much salt can stimulate over-production of sebum (oils).
+This is one of those overly-mentioned points and it’s not without reason!
+Food with too much salt can stimulate the over-production of sebum (oils).
 There are many other foods that I can add to the list, but I think the most important to watch out for is salt.

 Too much salt causes dehydration.
 Because of that, your body increases the production of oils to fight that dehydration.
 Try to eat moderate amounts of it.
-I know that may be easy to say, but a lot of the food we eat we’re not even aware have unnecessary high amounts of salt.
+I know that may be easy to say, but a lot of the food we eat we’re not even aware of has unnecessarily high amounts of salt.
 We have fast food, processed food, and so on.

 When you’ve got a craving, just remind yourself not to eat too much junk and try to drink more water than usual to hydrate yourself that way (instead of your body producing more sebum).

 2. Hydrate your Skin Through Water

 As I just mentioned, to help combat oily skin, try to get in the practice of drinking lots of water.
 This is so that your body won’t have to work hard at hydrating itself for you by secreting oils.
 A simple way to do this is to try drinking one cup of water every hour that you are awake.
 Sounds pretty manageable, no?